Are Fitbits Waterproof? Find Out Which Models Are.

 Not much really- it functioned completely as advertised and I feel really confident in the water, which is the whole point.

-One thing swimmers should know is that these waterproofed Fitbits will not really record your pool laps any differently than they record any other activity.
-So you WILL get “fitbit credit” for being active during that time, and you can see your heart rate during that activity (my favorite thing) but this won’t replace a true swim watch.
+One thing swimmers should know is that these waterproofed Fitbits (other than Flex 2 and Ionic) will not really record your pool laps any differently than they record any other activity.
+So you WILL get “fitbit credit” for being active during that time, and you can see your heart rate during that activity (my favorite thing) but this won't replace a true swim watch.
 I use it mainly for non-swim pool classes but I did swim laps and for once, I got out of the pool and did NOT have a blank spot in my activity level. 😉

 Otherwise I think my gripes are mainly cosmetic and have nothing to do with the waterproof aspect that Waterfi provided.